 Lorrie began her work with the Federation by serving on the Legislative Committee and joined the board in September of 2011.
 Lorrie has a Bachelor of Science degree in Wildlife Biology from the University of Washington and has conducted research for the Department of Defense and co-produced a publication that appeared in Northwest Naturalist.
 In addition, she has been employed by many nonprofit organizations, including Kitsap Humane Society, where she has shared her animal talents as adoption counselor, foster parent and volunteer, and Salish Sea Expeditions as Director of Outreach and Operations.
 Lorrie’s volunteer endeavors also include co-founding BullsEye Dog Rescue in 2004, of which she is currently the Board President.
 She also currently serves as Executive Director of Coalition: HUMAnE, an organization dedicated to providing the community with low cost, high quality, high volume spay/neuter services.
 A small farm in Port Orchard is where she calls home with her three permanent resident dogs and an ongoing rotation of foster puppies, two cats, two goats, one 40 year old tortoise, three horses, a flock of chickens and a couple ducks, one young boy that loves them all dearly, not to mention her very patient husband.

 Don is the Executive Director of Seattle Animal Shelter and has served on the board of The Federation since 1997.
-He is currently Chair of the Nominating Committee and recently served as Board President.
+He is currently Chair of the Board Development Committee.
 Don has been in the animal welfare field for 22 years and is a Certified Animal Welfare Administrator (CAWA).
 He was recruited by the City of Seattle in 1990 as a Humane Law Enforcement Officer shortly after graduating from Washington State University with a Bachelor of Science degree in Zoology.
 Don was in charge of Enforcement and Field Services prior to his promotion as Executive Director in 1996.
 Today, Seattle Animal Shelter is one of the most progressive government funded animal welfare programs in this country, providing over 20 different volunteer programs for 600 volunteers and over 300 foster families.
 Don has served as a board member from 2001-2006 with the National Companion Animal Advisory Group for the Humane Society of the United States, is a consultant with the HSUS Animal Services Consultation Program, and was past president of the Seattle Management Association.
 A resident of Snohomish, Washington, Don has been happily married to his college sweetheart for 18 years and has three children and two dogs, “Mickey” & “Minnie.”